 In our experience, support can be most effective if we are provided with the details of any disability or chronic condition as soon as possible.
 If you are coming to study at St Catherine’s and have not yet disclosed a disability or chronic condition, we encourage you to get in touch with Rachel Steadman (mental health) or Mathew Williams (other disabilities), the Disability Officers at the DAS linked to St Catherine’s, and also to complete the DAS Registration & Study Support Form as soon as possible.
 All disclosures are treated confidentially.
 Prospective applicants and current students are encouraged to contact the St Catherine’s Disability Lead and Co-ordinator, Cressida Chappell, or take a look at the Disability Advisory Service website for further information.

-The College Nurse is available during term time (weeks 0-9).
+The College Nurse is available during term time (weeks 0-9), and will run clinics on Tuesday, Wednesday and Thursday mornings.

-Please email the Nurse – firstname.lastname@example.org to arrange an appointment.
+Please email the Nurse to arrange an appointment firstname.lastname@example.org

 The College Doctors, Dr Naomi Drury and Dr MaryKate Kirkaldy, can be contacted by telephone.